A Level Government & Politics

 Specific entry requirements

-8 or more GCSEs at grades A*–C including English and Maths, as well as a minimum grade B in Geography or a Humanities subject.
+8 or more GCSEs at grades 9-4 including English and Maths, as well as a minimum grade 6 in A Humanities subject and English Language.

 Trips to Parliament, visits from local MPs, mock parliament sessions.